Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Black hole solution with a scalar field kinetically coupled to Einstein tensor

 the BH solution corresponds to $g_{\theta\theta}(r)=r^2$ with $r\in(0,+\infty)$ and yields the following metric components

 while the scalar hair of the theory reads

 which implies that

 where $r=r_h$ is the event horizon radius.
+It is important to note that the asymptotic behavior of the lapse function \eqref{2.3a} when $r\rightarrow+\infty$, becomes $F(r)\sim r^2/\ell_\eta^2$, where the term $\ell_\eta^2$ assumes a form of an effective cosmological scale, similar to that of an actual cosmological radius, with dimensionality length squared in geometrized units.
+Even so, we have to stress that the action does not contain any negative cosmological constant term and the emergence of this effective scale is solely due to the non-minimal coupling of the scalar field to the Einstein tensor.

-An important note is that the equations of motion of the scalar field, (\Ref{1.3b}), can be expressed as the conservation of the Noether current that corresponds to the shift symmetry of the Galileon, i.e. $\Phi\rightarrow\Phi+\delta\Phi$.
+Another important note is that the equations of motion of the scalar field, (\Ref{1.3b}), can be expressed as the conservation of the Noether current that corresponds to the shift symmetry of the Galileon, i.e. $\Phi\rightarrow\Phi+\delta\Phi$, where $\delta\Phi$ is constant.
 It can straightforwardly be found that the current is defined as

 The BH solution satisfies the physical requirement that the norm of this current does not diverge at the horizon, by virtue of (\Ref{2.1}).
 The scalar hair, however, diverges at the horizon as one can readily see from (\Ref{2.4}).
 One can also deduce from (\Ref{2.4}) that the metric components can be expressed in terms of the scalar hair.
 As such, the scalar hair of the theory can be understood as an intrinsic part of the geometry.
 Finally, we note that due to the Bianchi identity, $\nabla^\mu G_{\mu\nu}=0$, the equation (\Ref{1.3a}) leads to a differential consequence